-An estimated 31 million girls of primary school age and 32 million girls of lower secondary school age were out of school in 2013.
-Sub-Saharan Africa has the lowest proportion of countries with gender parity: only two out of 35 countries.
+Girls' education and gender equality.
 15 women leading the way for girls’ education.
 Across the globe, about 31 million girls of primary school age are not in school.

 While the number of children out of school has been cut almost in half, there are still 57 million worldwide who have never set foot in a classroom.
 Hundreds of millions more have dropped out.
 PBS has been reporting on the global education crisis by following six children from different countries over 12 years, part of WNET’s documentary series “Time for School.”
 Tonight, we travel to India, where nearly 100 percent of children start primary school.
-But especially for girls in rural areas, staying in school remains a challenge, and literacy rates have not improved.
 The Malala Fund.
 Most girls Preeti’s village don’t go to school.

 Some are forced to marry young.
 Other girls are kept home because their parents fear they will face street harassment or sexual violence on the walk to school.
 Some families can’t afford school fees.
 Preeti knew she was lucky to attend secondary school, but didn’t know how to help the girls who didn’t have that same chance.
 Thanks to Malala Fund supporters, Preeti attended leadership and advocacy training to help her fight for girls in her community.
+Today Preeti is looking toward the future with courage and determination.
 Global Campaign For Education United States Chapter.
 By WomenOne Despite significant progress made in achieving the second Millennium Development Goal (MDG) of universal primary education, an estimated 63 million adolescents remain out of school.